There is an immense number of ways in which the Celtic knot design can be used.

 These were based on three and four-chord plaits.
 There is no shortage of books on the topic.

-Yes, there are that many variations of the Celtic knot.
-But if you are thinking about a Celtic Tattoo, why not have a good understanding of the meaning so you can wow your friends who ask, “Is that a Celtic knot?
+Yes, there are many variations of the Celtic knot.
+But if you are thinking about a Celtic Tattoo, why not understand the meaning so you can wow your friends who ask, “Is that a Celtic knot?

 The most typical being rings, pendants and necklaces.